hidao80/UserScript/MastodonKeywordsFilter/README.md

 ## How to customize

 -   To change the filtered words, in the source, replace `■■■` in the source to replace it.
     You can also set an empty string.
 -   If you do not want the phrase to be displayed, add it as `"keywords",` on the line following `keywords = [` in the source.
     Keywords can be any string you do not want to display.
 100 or so phrases should not affect the operation.

 ### Usage Notes

 The upgrade will overwrite locally customized keyword lists for filtering.
 Please save your keyword list externally.

-## Licence
+## license

 [MIT](/LICENSE)